Alex Rodriguez Reveals What He Loves The Most About Jennifer Lopez

 “I’ve had other relationships where it’s been tricky,” JLo then added of dating people that hadn’t fit into her family dynamic quite so well, “but with these four it really works nicely.”

-Jennifer is mom to her 10-year-old twins Max and Emme with former husband Marc Anthony, while Alex is dad to 10-year-old Ella and 13-year-old Natasha with his ex-wife Cynthia Scurtis.
+Jennifer is mom to 10-year-old twins Max and Emme with former husband Marc Anthony, while Alex is dad to 10-year-old Ella and 13-year-old Natasha with his ex-wife Cynthia Scurtis.

 The couple often share sweet photos of the blended family spending time together across their social media pages.